zmajew/Rest-hint/README.md

 Database was populated from IMDB shared data.
 Query is based on Lucene fulltext indexes, only for titles, not for persons.

-In Di folder you will find the same script but with Dependency Injection approach.